 How to define an Interface?

 Answer: In Java Interface defines the methods but does not implement them.
 Interface can include constants.
-A class that implements the interfaces is bound to implement all the methods defined in Interface.
+A class that implements the

 Example of Interface: